SoftwAIre/charity_recommender/README.md

 By comparing the distance between donors donation history to others, we can assume from other similar the donor donation histories that they may want to donate to a charity that someone with a similar donation history has donated to.
 Using B's filled out donor history as a reference for possible projects subsequent donations may be on a list of recommendations.
 For example, if A and B both choose to eat pizza and ride a bike, then chances are if B likes sports drinks that A will also like sports drinks, so why not recommend A sports drinks as well?

 # Evaluation
-In order to evaluate this project, I would need to have a baseline to check it against - deploy it.
+In order to evaluate this project, it needs to be deployed.

 ## Deploy
 ##### In the real world